 Berdichevsky joined the Lehigh faculty in 2012.
 Before coming to Lehigh, he served as a postdoctoral fellow at the Harvard Medical School and Massachusetts General Hospital.
 He has published articles in journals such as IEEE Photonics Technology Letters, Advanced Materials, and Lab on a Chip.
-He has presented his work at conferences across the country and holds a U.S. patent.
+He has presented his work at conferences across the country and holds U.S. patents.
 He is a member of the Institute of Electrical and Electronics Engineers (IEEE), IEEE Engineering in Medicine and Biology Society, Society for Neuroscience (SfN, and the American Epilepsy Society (AES).

 Yevgeny Berdichevsky